chichiwang/notes/os/linux/cli/README.md

 Efficiency: the speed at which you can accomplish rote, repetitive tasks favor the command line.

 Infrastructure Automation: managing infrastructure is best done through automation and that is best executed through scripting, often through terminal sessions.
 Remote scripting loves command lines

+### Using Linux Help Resources
+Most programs in Linux come with their own manual files.
+These can be accessed via the command `man`.

+Running `info` will give you a navigatable menu of programs installed and their manuals.
+You can navigate this program using the arrow keys and pressing enter.